 Jack your Car Up and Chock Wheels

 This is especially important if you have a Ford model with a stick-shift; we all know that parking brakes are prone to go out sooner or later, and if your car is in neutral, it runs the risk of rolling away, which is never good.
-Prop up your car on some blocks with a jack, or chock the wheels to prevent this from happening.
+You may want to prop up your car on some blocks with a jack, or chock the wheels to prevent the vehicle from possibly rolling.

 Replace or Inflate Tires